swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

 We could have made the Swift compatibility version default to the version of the Swift tools in use if not specified.
-However, tying this to the Swift tools version allows existing Swift 3 language packages to build with the Swift 4 tools without needing to explicitly specify a Swift compatibility version.
+However, tying this to the Swift tools version instead allows existing Swift 3 language packages to build with the Swift 4 tools without changes, as they won't need to explicitly specify a Swift compatibility version in order to continue to build with the Swift 3 language.

 We chose not to support any command line features to modify the selected version (e.g., to force a Swift 4 compiler to use Swift 3 mode where acceptable) in order to keep this proposal simple.
 We will consider these in the future if they prove necessary.

+We considered supporting a way to set the Swift compatibility version on a per-module basis, instead of needing to set it for the entire package.
+We think this would be best done using build settings, which the package manager does not yet support.
+We are pending per-module support for this feature until build settings are supported.